KissG549/NetTools/README.md

     Collects informations from network devices.

     The reason of these projects was to learn and practice Python programming.
-There are better tools in the market, like Ansible, so if you would like to use in production environment please prefer other tools!
+    !!!
+If you would like to use in production environment, please don't!
+Prefer official network automation tools instead, like Ansible!!!